Dražen Ričl: Crvena Jabuka (1985–1986)

 By early 1985, Ričl began re-connecting with Arslanagić musically, with a view of possibly launching a new band with his former musical collaborator.
-Within months, upon his formal departure from Elvis J. Kurtović & His Meteors in June 1985, Ričl devoted himself fully to working with Arslanagić.
+Within months, upon his formal departure from Elvis J. Kurtović & His Meteors in June 1985, Ričl devoted himself fully to working with Arslanagić again.
 The Ričl-Arslanagić project was soon unveiled, a band named Crvena Jabuka with the rest of the lineup consisting of keyboardist Dražen "Žera" Žerić, drummer Darko "Cunja" Jelčić, and bassist Aljoša Buha.
 Even before releasing any material, the new band began receiving press coverage in Yugoslavia and soon secured a contract with the country's biggest record label, Jugoton.

 In March 1986, the group released their self-titled debut album, featuring pop rock songs authored by Arslanagić and Ričl, The material has numerous lyrical and musical references to the 1960s British scene: from the song "Bivše djevojčice, bivši dječaci" ("Former Girls, Former Boys") featuring the translated verse "I volio bi' umrijeti prije nego ostarim" from The Who's "My Generation" ("I hope I die before I get old") to other songs containing riffs lifted straight from Slade, Sweet, and the Rolling Stones.
 The album quickly became popular in Yugoslavia, eventually reaching a highly-respectable 150,000 copies sold, with several songs becoming nationwide hits.

 Promoting the album, Crvena Jabuka held several live performances—including being booked for the Maj Rok single-day open-air festival at the Marx-Engels Square in Belgrade celebrating late Marshal Tito's birthday, an official holiday in communist Yugoslavia known as the Youth Day.
 The festival had originally been scheduled for 24 May 1986 (the closest Saturday to the 25 May holiday), beginning that day with 100,000 spectators gathered at the square before getting interrupted due to an extended torrential downpour and flash flooding.
 Crvena Jabuka still got to play on the rescheduled date for the event three months later, in early September 1986, when it rained again though not as heavily so the show went ahead as planned.